Javascript is required

 • Climate Change, Adaptation, and Resilience

-Comprehensive analyses of the physical, ecological, and socio-economic impacts of climate change, emphasizing adaptive strategies for communities, infrastructure, and ecosystems.
-Submissions may include climate modeling, carbon footprint evaluation, disaster preparedness, and low-carbon development pathways.
+Comprehensive analyses of the physical, ecological, and socio-economic impacts of climate change, emphasising adaptive strategies for communities, infrastructure, and ecosystems.
+Submissions may include climate modelling, carbon footprint evaluation, disaster preparedness, and low-carbon development pathways.

 • Waste Management and Circular Economy

-Explorations of waste generation, treatment, and valorization practices across industrial, agricultural, and municipal sectors.
+Explorations of waste generation, treatment, and valorisation practices across industrial, agricultural, and municipal sectors.
 IJEI particularly welcomes studies on circular economy frameworks, life-cycle analysis, waste-to-energy technologies, and innovative resource recovery systems.

 • Water Resources and Marine Systems